 Worship throughout History

 The word acapella refers to non-instrumental singing and means “of the chapel” in Latin.
 The word comes from the ancient form of Christian praise when early churches worshiped by singing without instrumental music.
-For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments in worship and assembly.
-During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fourteenth century.
+For fourteen centuries following Christ, most churches sang and opposed the use of musical instruments in worship and assembly.
+During the Reformation, the reformers led believers in France and England to remove the additions of musical instruments that the Roman church added in the fourteenth century.
 This effort to reform Christian worship according to “the regulative principle” continued among many churches through the nineteenth century.
 Through the Reformation until today, “nonconformist” churches find that true worship is free of innovations and amusements.
 In the Restoration Movement, the restorers made the same stand for true worship and still do among churches of Christ.

 God Judges Hearts